emilyfrom/Commit1/README.md

 # Commit1
-A readme.md file with your name and WSU email
+//A readme.md file with your name and WSU email

+Emily From
+emily.from@wsu.edu